-MAF International is a Christian mission whose purpose is sharing God's love through aviation and technology.
-This develops into MAF's vision - "Isolated people physically and spiritually transformed in Christ's name".
+MAF International is a Christian mission whose purpose is serving together to bring help, hope and healing through aviation.
+This develops into MAF's vision - "To see isolated people changed by the love of Christ".

 The principal activity has been providing a subsidised aviation service in East Africa.
 Flight training, and aircraft maintenance services are also provided.
 MAF International's services are provided by dedicated staff (many of whom are seconded to MAF International by agencies) who use their skills in aviation, and other fields, to work inter alia with national churches, relief and development agencies, missions, hospitals and governments to meet the most pressing of human needs.